 Certified fair trade products now represent a multi-billion dollar industry with over 10,000 products in the marketplace.
 Consumer demand for fair trade products has steadily risen over the course of the last decade thanks to the tireless work of dedicated advocates, fully committed companies, and students.

 Fair Trade USA’s move raises many questions for fair trade producers in the Global South.
 Many producers rely heavily on the US market for sales and distribution.
-FTUSA’s rash exit from the FLO system will most certainly cause chaos in the near-term as FTUSA has failed to publish its own standards or details regarding its new labeling scheme.
-In the long run, everything from consumer apathy to competing labels that make similar claims will undermine the fair trade market and the overall positive impact for producers.
+FTUSA’s exit from the FLO system has caused confusion in the near-term as FTUSA’s has not finalized its own standards or details regarding its new labeling scheme, but initial versions markedly weaken key fair trade provisions and criteria.
+In the long run, if final rules remain low-bar, FTUSA may well undermine consumer trust in the fair trade market and the overall positive impact for producers.

 While it is true that farmer and worker advocates are deeply concerned with the plight of farmworkers and other hired laborers in the Global South, it is not conclusive that the current fair trade system is the best antidote for their situation.
-Fair trade’s record as it relates to hired labor operations, like tea and bananas has been anything but successful.
-In fact, the literature suggests that fair trade certification often undermines national labor laws and the union presence that brings more benefits to plantation workers than fair trade.
+Fair trade’s record as it relates to hired labor or plantation operations, like tea and bananas has been anything but successful.
+In fact, the literature suggests that fair trade’s benefits miss the mark on plantations, undermining the presence of farmworker unions and ceding decision-making power to plantation owners and managers when allocating the fair trade premium.

 FTUSA’s move away from FLO comes on the heels of the organization’s controversial name change.
-In fall of 2010, FTUSA changed their name from TransFair USA, eliciting a significant uproar from within the FT community, with over 10k concerned consumers, advocates, and FT organizations sending letters to FTUSA expressing their concern about what many saw as an effort to monopolize the FT market and movement in the United States.
+In fall of 2010, FTUSA changed their name from TransFair USA to Fair Trade USA, eliciting a significant uproar from within the fair trade community, with over 10,000 concerned consumers, advocates, and organizations sending letters to FTUSA expressing their concern about what many saw as an effort to monopolize the fair trade market and movement in the United States.

-FTUSA has repeatedly failed to apply FLO standards.
-Case in point is FLO’s commercial availability standard 2.2.Various brands and products lines which states that “Food composite ingredients must contain as many [FLO Fair Trade] certified ingredients as available.” (http://www.fairtrade.net/standards.0.html).
-Dozens of products in the marketplace, ranging from Honest Tea to Sunspire Organic Cocoa Chips, have failed to source fair trade ingredients, yet continue to display the FTUSA fair trade seal.
+FTUSA has repeatedly failed to apply a key FLO rule, commercial availability standard 2.2., which states that “Food composite ingredients must contain as many [FLO Fair Trade] certified ingredients as available.”
+Dozens of products in the US marketplace have failed to source fair trade ingredients, yet continue to display the FTUSA fair trade seal.
 This dilution of the standards undermines consumer confidence in fair trade and denies producers the full benefit of a fair trade market.

 The future of fair trade in the United States and beyond